cloudControl/documentation/Add-on Documentation/Performance & Monitoring/Exceptiontrap.md

 ## Using with PHP, Zend Framework & other frameworks

 You can find the documentation on our [Exceptiontrap Library](https://github.com/itmLABS/exceptiontrap-php) GitHub page.
-The easiest way to get the api key automatically set by cloudControl and our library is to set the variable `SET_ENV_VARS` to `true` using the `Custom Config Add-on`, which is desribed [here](https://www.cloudcontrol.com/dev-center/Platform%20Documentation#add-ons) under "Add-on Credentials".
+The easiest way to get the api key automatically set by cloudControl and our library is to set the variable `SET_ENV_VARS` to `true` for your application using the `Custom Config Add-on`, which is desribed [here](https://www.cloudcontrol.com/dev-center/Platform%20Documentation#add-ons) under "Add-on Credentials".

-If you don't want to do this, use the following code snippet to "manually" extract the exceptiontrap api key from the cloudControl environment variables file.
+If you don't want to do this, use the following code snippet to "manually" extract the Exceptiontrap api key from the cloudControl environment variables file.

 ~~~php
 <?php